Culy-Dev/TalentLMS_HS_Integration/README.md

 2. Type to ```i``` to insert.
 3. Get to the line with the cronjob and add ```#``` in order to comment out the crontab.
 <pre>
-# */60 * * * * /home/ubuntu/ALTCO/venv/bin/python /home/ubuntu/ALTCO/TLMS_HS_Integration/task.py > /home/ubuntu/ALTCO/TLMS_HS_Integration/temp/hour.log 2>&1
+# /15 * * * * /usr/bin/flock -n /tmp/sample.lockfile -c '/home/ubuntu/venv/bin/python /home/ubuntu/TLMS_HS_Integration/task.py > /home/ubuntu/TLMS_HS_Integration/temp/curr_integration.log 2>&1'
 </pre>
 4. Save your edits to the vim file by typing hitting the ```ESC``` button and then typing ```:wq``` ** If you need to exit the vim without saving, hit the ```ESC``` button and then typing ```:q!```

 ## Logs
-All log will be stored in papertrail.
+All logs will be stored in papertrail.
 Each log starts the same: the timestamp is followed by the log level.
 A standard process log or a warning will then continue on with the specific information about the line code which triggered the log, followed by the log message.

 The following is an example of a success code: